WuXi AppTec: History

-In January 2024, WuXi AppTec's share price fell on news that the United States Congress had introduced legislation to block any federal government contracts with the company due to national security concerns.
+In January 2024, WuXi AppTec's share price fell on news that the United States Congress had introduced legislation called the Biosecure Act to block any federal government contracts with the company due to national security concerns.
 The concerns stem from allegations, denied by the company, that it has worked closely with the People's Liberation Army (PLA) as a part of the Chinese Communist Party (CCP)'s military-civil fusion strategy.
 On February 12, 2024, the chair and ranking member of the United States House Select Committee on Strategic Competition between the United States and the Chinese Communist Party joined Senators Gary Peters and Bill Hagerty in urging the Departments of the Treasury, Defense, and Commerce to review WuXi AppTec and WuXi Biologics for sanctions and to consider adding them to U.S. control lists.
 WuXi AppTec denied any affiliation with the CCP and PLA and launched a lobbying campaign in the US in response.
-On March 28, 2024, Reuters reported—citing two sources familiar with a classified briefing led by U.S. intelligence and diplomatic officials—that WuXi AppTec had transferred a U.S. client’s intellectual property to Chinese authorities without consent; WuXi AppTec denied any unauthorized transfers and said it complies with U.S. law.
+On March 28, 2024, Reuters reported—citing two sources familiar with a classified briefing led by U.S. intelligence and diplomatic officials—that WuXi AppTec had transferred a U.S. client's intellectual property to Chinese authorities without consent; WuXi AppTec denied any unauthorized transfers and said it complies with U.S. law.

 In October 2024, WuXi AppTec was reportedly considering selling its facilities in the U.S. and Europe due to the Biosecure Act, which has been discouraging potential clients.
 In December 2024, WuXi AppTec announced that it would sell its Oxford Genetics (Oxgene) and WuXi Advanced Therapies to a U.S.-based private equity firm.
 In January 2025, the company divested its U.S. medical device testing operations, with locations in Minnesota and Georgia, to the medical device contract research organization NAMSA.
+In October 2025, the United States Department of Defense stated that WuXi AppTec merits inclusion on a list of companies linked to China's military.

+The Biosecure Act failed in the 2024 session of Congress, but was re-introduced in 2025 as part of the National Defense Authorization Act for Fiscal Year 2026, and was signed into law on 18 December, 2025.
+In June 2026 the Department of Defense included WuXi AppTec in its list "1260H list" of “Chinese military companies” operating in the US.